daniel-c/iSimulatorExplorer/README.md

 ### Notes on CA certificates in iOS simulator ###

-* The trusted certificate management in iOS simulator is based on the [ADVTrustStore project](https://github.com/ADVTOOLS/ADVTrustStore) I have written 2 years ago, mainly on the documentation on the TrustStore.sqlite3 database format.
+* The trusted certificate management in iOS simulator is based on the [ADVTrustStore project](https://github.com/ADVTOOLS/ADVTrustStore) I have written 2 years ago.

 * To make it easy to test certificate imported with this tool, a sample iOS application is provided in this project: TestTrustedCertificate.
-It consist of a simple WebView to test a SSL connection to a server with a certificate not signed by a valid CA.
+It consist of a simple WebView to test a SSL connection to a server.

 ### Copyright and license ###